Four Seasons Hotel Baltimore

 In 2012, Mills accepted the opportunity of a lifetime to join Mina Group as an Executive Sous Chef working under the direction of Michael Mina.
 There, he oversaw the culinary operations for the James Beard award-winning chef’s East Coast restaurants along with several notable restaurant openings including PABU in Baltimore, Maryland; The Handle Bar in Jackson Hole, Wyoming; and most recently Pub 1842 in Las Vegas, Nevada.

 Continuing under Mina’s mentorship, Mills accepted the Executive Sous Chef position at Wit & Wisdom, Mina’s upscale American tavern located in Four Seasons Hotel Baltimore.
-At Wit & Wisdom, Mills is responsible for overseeing daily breakfast, lunch and dinner services, as well as the Hotel's 24-hour room service.
+At Wit & Wisdom and now as Executive Chef, Mills is responsible for overseeing daily breakfast, lunch and dinner services, as well as the Hotel's 24-hour room service.
 Mills is grateful for the knowledge, skills and guidance he received working directly under Mina, and is fostering a similar environment in the kitchen of Wit & Wisdom where staff can develop their talents, maximise their creativity and reach their full potential.

 Of his kitchen philosophy, he quotes Alain Ducasse: “Techniques are not the most difficult to teach.
 The attitudes Chefs take are much more important.”